Suzanna-Linn/slua/docs/moving-states.md

 local default, two = {}, {}

 function default.state_entry()
-    ll.Say(0,
-        "You either just saved the script after editing it"
-        .. "\nand/or the script (re)entered the default state.")
+    ll.Say(0, "You either just saved the script after editing it" .. "\nand/or the script (re)entered the default state.")

     -- white and opaque text
     ll.SetText("Click to change states", vector(1.0, 1.0, 1.0), 1)
 end

 function default.touch_end(events)
+    local num_detected = #events
-    -- Note: NEVER do a state change from within a touch_start event - -- that can lead to the next touch_start on return to this state to be missed.
+    -- Note: NEVER do a state change from within a touch_start event - -- - that can lead to the next touch_start on return to this state to be missed.
     -- Here we do the state change safely, from within touch_end state(two) end